-Your deportation case will be sent to the Immigration Court.
+Your case will be sent to the Immigration Court to begin removal proceedings.
 The judge will give you the chance to show why you should not be deported.

 If you are taken into custody by immigration officers, you may need to set up a Bond Review Hearing.
 If successful, the judge will release you from immigration jail.

 At your first hearing, called a Master Calendar Hearing, the government will ask the judge to order your removal from the United States.

 Your case may have several hearings.
 Your case might last a few months.
 It might take five years or longer.

 At your trial, known as a Merits Hearing, you will be given a chance to present your case.
 You will be given a chance to prove why you should be allowed to stay in the United States.

 Challenging the government will be tough.
 Trying to do this on your own is not a good idea.